Uunii/Designing-IoT-Pipeline/README.md

 - 3.Hotspots for Models

-  -Analyze and fnd which Model cars are most popular in which countries
+Analyze and fnd which Model cars are most popular in which countries

   -Can help to decide where to expand what station